IBM/autopilot/README.md

 Once the application is running locally, you can access various pages as follows:

+## UI

 #### Login Page
-- Click on **Login** to get access to login page.
+- Click on **Login** to access the login page.
 - Enter your username and password.
 - Click the **Login** button to authenticate.
    ![Login Image](https://github.com/EC528-Fall-2024/autopilot-dashboard/blob/main/images/login.jpg)

-#### Monitor Cluster Page
+#### Monitoring Page
-- Click on **Monitor Cluster** to get access to monitor cluster page.
+- Click on **Monitor Cluster** to access the monitoring cluster page.
-- **Use Search Filters**:
+- **Search Bar**:
    - At the top of the page, you will find a search input called Search Features.
    - Enter part or all of a node's name to filter the list of nodes and view only the relevant system metrics.
+- **Filtering feature for each columns**
+  - On each column, click on the funnel icon to filter the nodes.
+  - e.g. Under the **GPU Health** column, click on the funnel icon to filter nodes and display nodes according to their GPU health ("Pass" or "Not Pass").
 - **View Node Details**:
-   - Click on any node in the collapsible table to expand it.
+   - Click on the chevron on any node in the collapsible table to expand it.
-   - This will reveal detailed information about the selected node, including live status updates and GPU health checks and any related details.
+   - This will reveal detailed information about the selected node, including capacity/allocatable resources, and a detailed DCGM level-3 health checks when applicable.
-   - Under the **GPU Health** section, we can click on the funnel icon to filter the nodes.
-You can choose to display nodes where GPU health is either "Pass" or "Not Pass".
  ![monitor Image 1](https://github.com/EC528-Fall-2024/autopilot-dashboard/blob/main/images/monitor1.jpg)
  ![monitor Image 2](https://github.com/EC528-Fall-2024/autopilot-dashboard/blob/main/images/monitor2.jpg)